 Celery is a cool-weather crop with high water content.
 All the parts of the plant, the stalk, leaves, roots, and seeds are beneficial for us.
 It is known to lower inflammation and enhance the immune system.

-It contains a whole lot of vitamins and minerals as well as fibre.
+It contains a whole lot of vitamins and minerals as well as fiber.
 The vitamins present are Vitamin A, B6, C, K, niacin, and riboflavin.

 In minerals, it contains Potassium, Copper, Manganese, Phosphorous, Magnesium, and Calcium.
 It is also a rich source of flavonoids and antioxidants.